inab/rd-connect-user-management/README-API.md

 * `GET /mail/?schema` (*): It returns the JSON Schema which validates a mail submission (i.e. [mailValidation.json](libs/RDConnect/mailValidation.json)).

 	* `POST /mail`: An administrator uses this endpoint to send an e-mail to everybody, or a subset of users, organizational units or groups.
 The input must be a JSON document following [mailValidation.json](libs/RDConnect/mailValidation.json) JSON schema (but not enforcing the existence of all the keys).

+	* `GET /mail/newUser/documents`: It lists the documents for new user creation, which are the mail template and the attachments (like user agreements and so).
+It follows [documentValidation.json](libs/RDConnect/documentValidation.json) JSON schema.

+	* `POST /mail/newUser/documents`: It attaches the described document in the multipart/form-data transferred field to this user.
+The valid parameters are 'cn' (the name), 'description', 'documentClass' and 'content' (this last is the uploaded document).

+	* `GET /mail/newUser/documents/:document_name`: It gets the contents of an specific document for this user.

+	* `PUT /mail/newUser/documents/:document_name`: It replaces the contents of an specific document for this user.

+	* `DELETE /mail/newUser/documents/:document_name`: It removes an specific document for this user.

+	* `GET /mail/newUser/documents/:document_name/metadata`: It gets the metadata of an specific document for this user.
+It follows [documentValidation.json](libs/RDConnect/documentValidation.json) JSON schema.

+	* `POST /mail/newUser/documents/:document_name/metadata`: A document following [documentValidation.json](libs/RDConnect/documentValidation.json) JSON schema is used to modify the metadata of the document.

 * `GET /users` (*): It returns the list of registered users (both enabled and disabled).

 	* `GET /users?schema` (*): It returns the JSON Schema which validates a user entry (i.e. [userValidation.json](libs/RDConnect/userValidation.json)).